datagistips/validator-cli/README.md

 ## Create your data schema file

+The data schema file used in validator is a simplified form of [frictionlessdata table schema](https://specs.frictionlessdata.io/table-schema/)

+It must be a CSV file.
+You will find a CSV example file [here](examples/datasets/schema3.csv).

 Here is an example of data schema file :

 |name       |type     |pattern                    |enum           |